Over 10 years we help companies reach their financial and branding goals. Engitech is a values-driven technology agency dedicated.

 • Efficient Consumer Response (ECR) used in trade and the consumer goods industry to rationalize processes.
 The tools are:

-- logistics processes like Cross-Docking and Vendor Managed Inventory
+– procesy logistyczne jak Cross-Docking i Vendor Managed Inventory

-- CPFR (= Collaborative Planning, Forecasting and Replenishment) master planning process
+– nadrzędny process planowania CPFR (= Collaborative Planning, Forecasting and Replenishment)

 • Cross-industry SCOR-Modell (Supply-Chain Operations Reference Model) from large enterprises to facilitate communication between enterprises through a unified concept in Supply-Chain structures and processes.